Quantum evolution of mixed states and performance of quantum heat engines: Noise induced coherence

 Thus, one can extract work from the state with quantum coherence (\ref{n5}) in just the same way as if QHE operates between pair of hot and cold thermal reservoirs with temperatures $T_{h}$ and $T_{c}$.
+To prepare state (\ref{n5} ) extra work is required and, hence, there is no violation of the Second law of thermodynamics.